 My daughter was four years old the first time we visited.
 We rode the tram, explored a small part of one trail, checked out the gift shop, and she was done within two hours.
 I still consider this short visit worthwhile as she talked about the experience for years after that.
 Plus, it was fun.
 Our visits over the year happened more or less in the same manner until this year.

-Most recently at age 11, we walked the entire Fishing Cat Trail to the Leopard Trail in search of the Tarsier (one of our favorite Asian animals), stopped for a smoothie and enjoyed a more leisurely visit.
-We were probably in bed at Four Seasons Hotel Singapore by just after 11:00 p.m.
+At age 11, we walked the entire Fishing Cat Trail to the Leopard Trail in search of the Tarsier (one of our favorite Asian animals), stopped for a smoothie and enjoyed a more leisurely visit.
+We were probably in bed at Four Seasons Hotel Singapore by just after 11 p.m.

 Night Safari Dining and Cocktails